Foreign policy of China: South-South cooperation

 China's emphasis on South-South cooperation developed from the 1955 Bandung Conference, where it cultivated ties with other developing countries as a hedge against the United States and the Soviet Union.

+In 1971, China began expressing its view of international solidarity through the concept of "Chairman Mao's Revolutionary Diplomatic Line" (Mao zhuxi geming waijiao luxian).
+The concept included both efforts to engage with the peoples of Asia, Africa, and Latin America in opposition to imperialism, as well as China's view of solidarity with workers and oppressed peoples in the capitalist and imperialist countries.
+The idea largely reflected the principles developed at the Bandung Conference, but added an ideological framing for engaging with capitalist countries by distinguishing "the people" of these countries from the policies of their governments, which China continued to criticize.

 During the administration of Hu Jintao between 2002 and 2012, China began to increase the importance it placed on relations with Global South countries.
 This trend has continued during the general secretaryship of Xi Jinping since 2012.
 As part of its view of South-South Cooperation, China often votes in the United Nations based on the position of regional groups like the African Union or the Arab League.

 China has a major role in fostering cooperation among the global south countries in the area of climate change and clean energy.
 China engaged in South-South climate and clean energy cooperation through: (1) bilateral clean energy agreements, (2) multilateral clean energy cooperation, (3) expanding exports of its clean energy technology to other developing countries, and (4) foreign energy infrastructure development via the Belt and Road Initiative.
 Much of China's overall South-South Cooperation is now explicitly linked to the BRI.
 The BRI is likewise tied to the concepts of the Chinese dream and the Community of Common Destiny.

 The "Ten, Hundred, Thousand" program is China's overarching initiative for South-South cooperation in addressing climate change.
 As of 2023, China had signed partnerships with at least 27 other developing countries as part of this initiative.
 Through framing BRI and other economic mechanisms as South-South cooperation, China seeks to position itself as a global South leader and draw a contrast with the global North countries.

 BRICS is a further mechanism for China's cooperation with the global south and functions as a forum for policy coordination among its members.

 Publishing in 2024, academics Xinru Ma and David C. Kang write that in its South-South relations, China does not attempt to export its ideology or leadership to other countries.